hemanth-narra/Hemanth-narra/Advertising.md

 While ICAI continues to discourage price-based competition, fee transparency is allowed.

-Firms may explain how fees are determined, clarify scope-based pricing, or indicate fee ranges.
+Firms may explain how fees are determined, clarify scope based pricing, or indicate fee ranges.
 This helps set expectations and reduces misunderstandings during engagements.

 For example, stating that audit fees depend on turnover, complexity, and scope, with a detailed quote provided after initial review, is perfectly acceptable.